The benefits of cities for higher NDC ambition and post-COVID recovery

 However, the good cooperation between government levels has been challenged by the effects of the pandemic, which have been felt very directly especially at the local level.
 The panellists agreed that COVID-19 has led to competing priorities between health and climate action, with financial resources being redirected towards crisis mitigation.
 The Rwandan representative however stressed that climate change leads to deaths today, due to for example flooding.
 John Henry Melo from Colombia noted that the cost of inaction is likely higher than the cost of adaptation and mitigation.
 Stefan Wagner from the City of Bonn and Maryke van Staden from ICLEI agreed that coherent, ambitious and innovative policies are necessary for local governments to become active, and that the lead-up to COP26 should be used to convey this perspective form local governments.

-Please view below a recording of the joint webinar.
+Please view below a recording of the joint online event.